Cardinals vs. Tigers Player Props Betting Odds

 Edman Stats

-- Tommy Edman has 26 hits with four doubles, a triple, five home runs, 11 walks and 13 RBI.
-He's also stolen three bases.
+- Tommy Edman has four doubles, a triple, five home runs, 12 walks and 13 RBI (26 total hits).
+He's also swiped three bases.

 Edman Recent Games